-Ubisoft to advise on Dapper Labs’ new blockchain
+Ubisoft to advise on Dapper Labs’ new blockchain16th September 2019

 The $11 million project is designed to enable decentralised applications (dApps) to scale.

 Animoca Brands – developers of F1 Delta Time, an officially licensed Formula 1 game – will be the first to build on Flow.

 Dapper Labs has spent almost two years researching in preparation for Flow and have created it from the ground up with the aim of supporting high performance ecosystems of apps and games.